HBPol/rag-trader/project_docs/ProjectPlan.md

 **Acceptance Criteria**
 - User can select BTC/ETH and see lead/lag + best-lag label update under 1s after API response.
+- **Explainability chips** appear on hover with a one‑sentence rationale and a live source link.
+- **Causality Map** edges visibly pulse in response to changing edge strengths.

 ---